ahmelkholy/ultimate-focus-timer/README.md

 - **⚙️ Highly Configurable**: YAML-based configuration with theme support
 - **🌍 Cross-Platform**: Windows, macOS, and Linux support

+## 💻 Download & Installation

+### Windows Executable

+The easiest way to use Ultimate Focus Timer on Windows is to download the pre-built executable:

+1. Go to the [Releases](https://github.com/ahmelkholy/ultimate-focus-timer/releases) page
+2. Download the latest `UltimateFocusTimer-windows-x64.zip` file
+3. Extract the ZIP file
+4. Run `UltimateFocusTimer.exe`

+No installation or Python environment required!

+### Other Platforms

+For macOS and Linux users, please see the [Installation Guide](docs/USER_GUIDE.md#installation) for platform-specific instructions.

 ## 📸 Screenshots

 ### GUI Interface